Greg Mohns

-Gregory R. Mohns (May 1, 1950 – July 25, 2012) was a football executive and coach who served as the Assistant General Manager and Director of Player Personnel of the Toronto Argonauts until February 19, 2010.
+Gregory R. Mohns (May 1, 1950 – July 25, 2012) was a football executive and coach who served as the assistant general manager and director of player personnel of the Toronto Argonauts until February 19, 2010.

 Career

-Mohns was born in Pasadena, California an offensive lineman at Bradley University from 1968–1969 and Baker University from 1970-1971.
+Mohns was born in Pasadena, California an offensive lineman at Bradley University from 1968 to 1969 and Baker University from 1970 to 1971.
 He was a graduate assistant at Oklahoma State University in 1972.
 In 1973, he was hired as a full-time assistant coach until June 1977.
-Mohns was hired as an assistant coach at Arizona State by Frank Kush from 1977-1980.
-In 1980, Mohns became the head coach at Ventura College, where he posted a 15-3-2 overall record in his two season as head coach.
+Mohns was hired as an assistant coach at Arizona State by Frank Kush from 1977 to 1980.
+In 1980, Mohns became the head coach at Ventura College, where he posted a 15–5–2 overall record in his two season as head coach.
 Mohns was hired by the Kansas City Chiefs as a talent scout in 1983.
 Mohns became the Chiefs' Coordinator of Pro Scouting in 1986 when the team made its first playoff appearance since 1971.
 Greg began his Canadian Football League career in 1991 as the Hamilton Tiger-Cats Director of Player Personnel.
-From 1992-1994 he was the team's Assistant General Manager.
-Mohns served as the Director of Player Personnel for the Memphis Mad Dogs in 1995 before becoming the Assistant General Manager and Director of Football Operations for the Toronto Argonauts in 1996.
+From 1992 to 1994, he was the team's assistant general manager.
+Mohns served as the director of player personnel for the Memphis Mad Dogs in 1995 before becoming the assistant general manager and director of football operations for the Toronto Argonauts in 1996.
 Mohns was part of the Argos turnaround from 4-14 to 15-3 and a win in the 84th Grey Cup.